maijs/field_tag/README.txt

 Predefined contexts
 -------------------

-For user convenience developers can predefine contexts using hooks to avoid manual field context input from the user.
+For user convenience developers can predefine contexts using hooks so that users can select field contexts using drop-down list with predefined context options.

 See fieldcontext.api.php file for examples and documentation.

 Integration with Features
 -------------------------

-All defined field contexts are automatically exported when field instances are being exported via Features.
+All field contexts associated with field instances are automatically included in field instance settings when they are exported via Features.

 Use case
 --------